Stranger6667/hypothesis-graphql/README.md

 Generated queries have arbitrary depth and may contain any subset of GraphQL types defined in the input schema.
 They expose edge cases in your code that are unlikely to be found otherwise.

-For web API testing, [Schemathesis](https://github.com/schemathesis/schemathesis) provides a higher-level wrapper around this library.
+[Schemathesis](https://github.com/schemathesis/schemathesis) provides a higher-level interface around this library and finds server crashes automatically.

 ## Usage

-`hypothesis_graphql` provides the `from_schema` function, which takes a GraphQL schema and returns a Hypothesis strategy for GraphQL queries matching the schema:
+`hypothesis-graphql` provides the `from_schema` function, which takes a GraphQL schema and returns a Hypothesis strategy for GraphQL queries matching the schema:

 ```python